What does putting God first really mean?

 Conversely, the life of a Christian should be characterized by moment-by-moment selfless service to God that flows from love for Him and His people.
 That is what it means to put God first.
 Any wealth that comes our way should be used to generously give (Mark 10:21), any success or influence or talents that we have should be used to multiply Christ’s influence (Matthew 25:14–30), and any strength or health we enjoy should be spent in His service (Philippians 2:14–17; Mark 8:35).

-Recommended Resources: Seek God First Bible Study by Gospel Light Publishing and Logos Bible Software.
+Recommended Resource: Seek God First Bible Study by Gospel Light Publishing

 How can I become more like Christ?